odisfm/zcx-core/docs/content/reference/control-reference/z-control.md

 # standard control

-The below properties are enabled on the base [ZControl](/lessons/zcx-concepts#zcontrols) class which all other control types descend from.
+The below options are avaliable on the base [ZControl](/lessons/zcx-concepts#zcontrols) class which all other control types descend from.
 Unless otherwise specified, they behave the same way for all control types.

 ## yaml schema